 In selecting a mirrorless camera, you may want to give some thought to which system you want to standardize on.
 Professionals do that all the time since once they start spending thousands of dollars on camera bodies, lenses and accessories, they do not want to switch to a different camera system.
 Not only would it be financially prohibitive, but they would need to relearn how to shoot with a different camera, and the lenses and accessories for one camera brand are more often than not incompatible with other camera brands.

+Don’t fret if you are new to all of this.
 If you are selecting an entry-level mirrorless camera and do not intend to invest heavily in lenses and accessories, you may afford to be brand-insensitive.
 With time, experience and use of the different camera brands, you slowly get a better feel for which system you definitely prefer.
-Once you decide to invest in lenses (which can be much more expensive than the camera body), you then need to carefully decide on one camera system.
+So, don’t go asking which is the best camera system.
+They each have their strengths as well as quirks, so if you want to make a choice that will make you happy, try them and see for yourself.
+Once you decide to invest in lenses (which can be much more expensive than the camera body), you then need to carefully decide to standardize on one camera system.

 Since a mirrorless camera does not have a mirror nor does it need a prism/optical viewfinder, it can therefore locate its high resolution EVF (electronic viewfinder) anywhere it wants, resulting in some of the beautiful retro styling we have seen with a clean flat top.